 Do I Need Travel Insurance?

 Being sick or injured away from home is not just inconvenient.
 It can be very expensive.
-And your health insurance does not cover you overseas.
+And your health insurance may not cover you overseas.

 Lost or stolen luggage, cancelled flights and lost deposits can put you out of pocket.
 In the case of overseas medical bills it could be tens of thousands of dollars.
 You don't have to be a risk-taker either, a broken ankle overseas can cost you thousands of dollars.
 Defence Health travel insurance can help provide peace of mind.